 Dating and Marriage

 Dating practices (as they are understood in the English-speaking West) are almost nonexistent in South Sudan.
 It is considered very improper to socialise with a member of the opposite gender alone in public unless the two people are married.
 Such behaviour can warrant punishment in certain circumstances, especially for females.
 A couple can generally only be public about their relationship once they have settled and announced engagement.
-South Sudanese marriage practices vary significantly on the basis of one’s ethnicity, tribe and religion as well as people’s socioeconomic background and occupation.
+South Sudanese marriage practices vary significantly on the basis of one’s, tribe and religion as well as people’s socioeconomic background and occupation.
 The main purpose of marriage is generally to procreate and extend clan networks; women are expected to bear a child very soon after getting married.

 Marriage is seen as the merging of two families that broadens and strengthens communities; therefore, parents’ approval of the couple is essential.
 There are many factors that are considered when choosing prospective partners.
-Primarily, people are concerned with their family’s ethnicity and mode of living (e.g. cattle herders, merchants, etc.).
+Primarily, people are concerned with their family’sand mode of living (e.g. cattle herders, merchants, etc.).
 Some have reported that the younger South Sudanese generation is becoming less obedient of their parents’ wishes regarding whom they will marry.
 However, it is common for men to to return to South Sudan, marry and bring their newlywed wife back to their host country.

 Once a couple is engaged, both families make sure to be on their best behaviour and maintain good relationships with everyone in the community.
 Marriages have the potential to be delayed or prevented if there is a confrontation or argument of any kind, or suspicion of the other family’s reputation.
 To cement an engagement and bond between families, the relatives may eat together and will often exchange goods or pay a bride price/dowry to the bride’s family.
 This dowry can be large and may require contributions from the groom’s whole extended family (e.g. 100 cows).
 The terms of the dowry vary between tribes and it does not always have to be in the form of assets or money.
 For example, the family of the groom may agree to cultivate the soil of the wife’s family’s farm.
 This is compensation for the family’s loss of their daughter/sister’s labour when she leaves to be married.
 In the past few years, dowry prices have inflated to become very expensive.
 South Sudanese families may need to wait multiple years between each of their son’s marriages so that they can accumulate the necessary wealth.